How to Install GitHub Desktop on Ubuntu 22.04 or 20.04

 This command updates your system’s package lists and installs any available updates, ensuring you have the latest software installed.

-GitHub currently supports only Windows and macOS by default, but Linux users can access the platform through a project called “shiftkey/desktop.”
-This Linux fork offers packages for downloading across various Linux distributions.
+GitHub supports only Windows and macOS by default.
+However, Linux users can access GitHub through the “shiftkey/desktop” project.
+This fork provides downloadable packages for various Linux distributions.

-To get started, navigate to the releases page and obtain the latest release.
-While the guide recommends installing the “.deb” package, you may also choose to install the appimage if you’re familiar with it and prefer it.
+Navigate to the releases page and download the latest release.
+Although the guide suggests installing the “.deb” package, you may opt for the appimage if you prefer it and know how to use it.

 wget https://github.com/shiftkey/desktop/releases/download/release-3.1.7-linux1/GitHubDesktop-linux-3.1.7-linux1.deb